The values in the VMware CPU Usage performance graphs and table values are twice as high as those of the Veeam Monitor graphs.

 As a result, the “Advanced” performance page for this host shows total values for all processors but with the Hyperthreading feature enabled

 Once all object are selected under the Chart Option window, the CPU Usage is displayed for all virtual CPUs and the ESX(i) host itself.
-Summing up the average values of each virtual CPU and then dividing by the number of virtual CPUs produces a value two times smaller than the TOTAL CPU Usage value for the host.
+Summing up the average values of each virtual CPU and then dividing by the number of virtual CPUs produces a value approximately two times smaller than the TOTAL CPU Usage value for the host.